58 Grote Street

 directly across the road.

 Her Majesty's Theatre is currently closed for major renovations and rejuvenation.
-Reopening mid 2020
+Reopening late 2020

 Originally called the Tivoli, Adelaide's Her Majesty's Theatre was built in 1913 and opened on 6th September that year.
 Regarded as the finest theatre in Australia when it opened, Her Majesty's is the last theatre remaining from the once-famous national Tivoli vaudeville circuit.